Greyson Chance: 2010–2014: Hold On 'til the Night and Truth Be Told, Part 1

 His debut single, "Waiting Outside the Lines", was released to iTunes on October 26, 2010.
 It was released digitally in the UK on December 9.
 The single also contained a remix featuring Filipino singer Jake Zyrus (then Charice), as well as studio versions of his covers of Lady Gaga's "Paparazzi" and "Fire" by Augustana.
-Throughout December, Chance appeared at We Day 2010 in downtown Toronto at the Air Canada Centre, where he performed the latter, and visited both Paris and London, appearing on local radio stations and giving private concerts in both cities.
+Throughout December, Chance appeared at We Day 2010 in downtown Toronto at the Air Canada Centre, where he performed "Fire", and visited both Paris and London, appearing on local radio stations and giving private concerts in both cities.
 On February 5, 2011, Chance entered the National spotlight again with a performance of "Waiting Outside the Lines" on CBS's Early Show, while stopping through New York on Miranda Cosgrove's Dancing Crazy Tour.
 He then started the Waiting 4U tour with Australian pop/R&B singer Cody Simpson on April 9 in Ivins, Utah.
 The tour ended on May 18, 2011, in Portland, Oregon.

 On May 17, 2011, his second single, "Unfriend You", was released to iTunes and, on May 23, Chance visited The Ellen DeGeneres Show to premiere the single.
 After the performance, Chance revealed a solid release date for his debut album Hold On 'Til the Night, which was released on August 2, 2011.
 The music video features an appearance by Ariana Grande.
 On September 15, he again appeared on The Ellen DeGeneres Show to talk about his album, and also revealed that he had taken his first steps into acting, portraying a younger version of Jimmy Chance, the protagonist of Fox's comedy Raising Hope, in the series' second-season premiere.
 The episode aired on September 20, 2011.